tc39/proposal-ses/README.md

 language.
 In an ocap language, object references are the sole representation of permission.

+(An object is _transitively immutable_ if no mutable state is reachable in the object graph starting at that object.
+An object is _powerless_ if it is unable to cause I/O. For example, in Java, even the seemingly immutable square root function in a math library is not powerless because it is able to import java.io.File and delete all your files.
+If we include the external world in our notion of mutable state, then "transitively immutable" necessarily implies "powerless".
+In the remainder of this document, we use _transitively immutable_ for this joint restriction.)

 Ocap languages enable us to program objects that are defensively consistent -- that is, they can defend their own invariants and provide correct service to their well behaved clients, despite arbitrary or malicious misbehavior by their